 CMDaemon enforces certain requirements on network interfaces and management/node-booting networks by default.
-In heavily customized setups the user may wish to disable these requirements.
+In heavily customized setups, such as is common in Type 3 networks (section 3.3.6 of the Installation Manual), the user may wish to disable these requirements.